Criptext/Monkey-Chat-Web/examples/react/3.two-list-conversation/README.md

 # Examples: 3.two-list-conversation

-The code about 'typing' example, here show you the code necessary to implement this behaviors.
+The code about 'typing' example, here we show you the code necessary to implement this behavior.

 ## Code
-### Define variables to two list conversation
+### Define variables of two list conversation
-How define the state to two list conversation.
+How to define the state of two list conversations

 ```javascript
 ...